SemTalkOnline/SemTalkOnline/BPMN-2.0.md

 Business Processes are generally read from left to right.

-A process begins with initial input Events and ends with pre-defined output Events.
-Between the two are a defined process sequence of Tasks (process steps) with directional arrows showing the process Flow.
-Tasks can be followed by Gateways that show branches that occur in the process flow based on incoming conditions.
-The example Gateways show above relate to the completion of testing results.
-“Is the complete?”.
+A process begins with initial input **Events** and ends with pre-defined output **Events**.
+Between the two are a defined process sequence of **Tasks** (process steps) with directional arrows showing the process Flow. **Tasks** can be followed by **Gateways** that show branches that occur in the process flow based on incoming conditions.

+In the above example, the Gateway relates to the completion of testing results.
+“Tests OK?”.
 If ‘Yes’ go to the end Event “All Tests Complete”, if ‘No’ go to “Perform Test’.”

-Process flows are embedded in Swimlanes to show the how different Participants interact within a Swimlane or in other Swimlanes that are working on the same process.
+Process flows are embedded in Swimlanes to show who does what and what and to show the information flows between different Participants that are working on the same process.